 Make sure you align the error messages along the visual where the error occurs so that the customer is aware of what the error means and how to rectify it.

 It’s so irritating for your user if they cannot read what’s written right below the product you have chosen to view on the mobile.
-The choice of fonts plays an important role in making the app visually appealing, usable and functional.
+The choice of fonts plays an important role in making the app visually appealing, usable, and functional.

 Too much content and too little space can lead to attrition for your app.
 Instead, try to work on an app that contains fewer words addressed in visible fonts.
 Work on your font and color choices for the right experience.

 It’s a good idea to research the market and the target audience’s buying behavior before you plan your checkout process.
-An ecommerce app is considered interactive and intuitive when the customers can easily purchase what they have added to the cart.
+An ecommerce app is considered interactive and intuitive when the customers can easily purchase what they have added to their cart.

 The success of the ecommerce app is directly related to the usability and functional experience provided by it.
 You need to plan your design solutions based on the end user and how they respond to the eCommerce app.
-An A/B testing will help you gauge your audience and know how they want their app to be.
+A/B testing will help you gauge your audience and know how they want their app to be.
 This will help you with the right feedback and give your app the necessary UX design.